Turbocharge your Android phone with

 Today, almost all new laptops and desktop computers use SSDs for non-volatile data storage (meaning data stored persistently that doesn’t disappear when a device is turned off, like RAM).
 SSDs offer extremely fast data storage and retrieval, and they’re smaller and lighter than HDDs, giving computer manufacturers more design flexibility.

-SSD adoption began in high-performance technology areas and in enthusiasts’ PCs, where the drives’ extremely low access times and high throughput justified the higher cost.
-But they have since become an accepted option -- or even the default choice -- in lower-cost mainstream laptops and PCs.
+SSD adoption began with PC enthusiasts and in high-performance technology areas, where the extremely low access times and high throughput of SSDs justified the higher cost.
+But they have since become the standard type of storage drive used in lower-cost mainstream laptops and PCs.